coreygirard/swarm/docs/specification.md

+---

 ## Request objects

-What is received by the HTTP.receive subagent.
+What is received by the `HTTP.receive` subagent.